grantstarnes/week-11/README.md

-# Week 0
+# Week 11

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you to the idea of Unsupervised Learning.
+In particular, we'll cover the following topics:

-- XXX
-- XXX
+Similarity
+Clustering
+Recommender Systems

 ## Setup